miloswrath/cs-4400-proj-implementation/frontend/README.md

    - `ScheduleSession` to request a visit, validate time slots, and submit `/patients/:id/sessions`.
    - `UpcomingSessions` to show scheduled visits and open the inline editor.
    - `SessionEditor` overlay for rescheduling, updating status, pain scale, and notes via `PATCH /patients/:id/sessions/:sessionId`.
+4. **Admin dashboard** — `pages/AdminHome` fetches `/admin/metrics` and renders no-show rates, outcome deltas, and top shoulder exercises.
+Each card opens a modal with deeper context (full outcome histories or the list of patients/therapists tied to that exercise order).

 Because the backing data is seeded with fake names and appointments, you can safely explore flows without touching real PHI.
 Feel free to create as many dummy accounts as you need for demos.